I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 You don’t have to be an artist to do this….
 All it takes is an idea - copy someone else’s painting or photo or have a creative friend do something for you.

-Then when the tree in my neighbour’s yard died, I had even less shade… just blistering sun and wind.
-Time to change the design once again....
+When the tree in my neighbour’s yard died, I had less shade… and more sun and wind.
+Time to pivot my "design" once again....

-Although roses like the sun, they were sometimes battered and blasted about by the wind that swept down along the backs of the neighbouring yards.
+Although most roses like sun, they were often battered by the wind that swept down along the back of neighbouring yards.

-I found a LILAC that was fast growing, had luscious scented blooms that blossomed later than the regular lilacs or Common Lilac (Syringa vulgaris) – a “Preston Lilac” (Syringa Prestoniae-' Nellie Bean') and I planted it on the west side with the idea it would grow to block the wind.
-It is small here, but it is the largest plant next to the fence.
+I found a LILAC that was fast growing, with luscious scented blooms that blossomed later than the regular lilacs or Common Lilac (Syringa vulgaris) – a “Preston Lilac” (Syringa Prestoniae-' Nellie Bean') and planted it on the west side to block the wind.
+It looks small here, but it's the largest plant next to the fence.

-When you design your garden, think about dividing it into areas if you can…(the garden books call them "rooms" but I find that a bit far-fetched in most of our tiny pieces of property).
+When you design your garden, think about dividing it into areas (garden books call them "rooms" but I find that a bit far-fetched as most of our yards are pretty small).

-I kept pulling the edges of the beds out further - jutting away from the fence and into the garden.
-I planted a Preston Lilac in it added an arbour with a bench around the corner- almost out of sight.
+I added an arbour with a bench around the corner- almost out of sight.

 Below, you can just see the edge of the bench and it always made me want to go there and sit for awhile and to see what was going on in that nook.
 Like this….